Efficient Group Lasso Regularized Rank Regression with Simulation-Based Tuning: Introduction

-The remainder of this paper is organized as follows.
-In Section~\ref{sec:2}, we introduce a data-driven simulation-based strategy for determining the regularization parameter $\lambda$ in the group lasso regularized rank regression model~\eqref{mod:rankgrouplasso0}, and establish a finite-sample error bound for the resulting estimator.
-In Section~\ref{sec:3}, we develop an efficient inexact PALM algorithmic framework applied to the dual of Problem~\eqref{mod:rankgrouplasso0}, together with implementation details.
-Comprehensive numerical experiments are presented in Section~\ref{sec:4}, evaluating both the statistical performance of the proposed estimator, and the computational efficiency of PALM against state-of-the-art solvers.
+The remainder is organized as follows.
+In Section~\ref{sec:2}, we introduce a simulation-based tuning rule for determining the regularization parameter $\lambda$ in model~\eqref{mod:rankgrouplasso0}, and establish a finite-sample error bound.
+In Section~\ref{sec:3}, we develop an efficient inexact PALM framework for solving problem~\eqref{mod:rankgrouplasso0}, with a detailed convergence analysis.
+Numerical results are presented in Section~\ref{sec:4}, evaluating both the statistical performance of the proposed estimator, and the computational efficiency of PALM against state-of-the-art solvers.
 Finally, we conclude our work in Section~\ref{sec:5}.